openwisp/coova-chilli-openwrt/README.md

 coova-chilli openwrt
 ====================

-Customized coova-chilli package for OpenWRT.
+Coova-chilli package for OpenWRT with some minor tweaks.

 Compile
 -------